jsmolka/jsmolka.github.io/content/eggvance/progress-5.md

 {{</figures>}}

 ### Conclusion
-- the whole thing became much longer than expected
+This whole thing took me much longer than expected.
+I committed the first draft of the performance table in mid-Feburary and I am finishing the conclusion in early June.
+Writing this progress report took much more time than I'd like to admit.
+Formulating text and walking other people through ideas has never been a strength of mine.

-- committed the table in mid feb and now is june
+Anyway, I hope to finish most of the cleanup sometime soon and then write another progress report once I'm ready to release version 0.2.
+I want it to be as stable and accurate as possible before I devote time to implement more advanced things like audio emulation and CPU prefetching.